 Those one or two images in the presence of which

 At 36, I was brought to tears when I finally saw original Rembrandt drawings while on a painting trip in southern France.
 Reaching across four centuries, I felt the aliveness and meaning of Rembrandt’s work.

 I found my way back to my art.
 Back to making things, making marks, making colors.
 Back to investigating the unknown, ineffable aspects of myself and others.

-The Artist’s Journey®
+The Artist’s Journey® & The Adjacent Possible®

-I’ve led experimental painting workshops at Stanford Sierra Camp since 2011 exploring the expressive language of mark making, automatic drawing and intuitive painting.
+I’ve led experimental painting workshops at Stanford Sierra Camp since 2011 exploring the expressive language of mark making, automatic drawing, and intuitive painting.

-In my first offering The Artist’s Journey: 3 Secrets of the Masters online course my goal is to teach you 3 concepts that make 90% of the difference in a painting so that you can consistently and confidently create work that is authentic, mysterious, and alive.
+In my first offering The Artist’s Journey®: 3 Secrets of the Masters online course my goal is to teach you 3 concepts that make 90% of the difference in a painting so that you can consistently and confidently create work that is authentic, mysterious, and alive.

-The Artist’s Journey Psychotherapy Program: Psychological treatment and counseling for artists
+Psychological treatment and counseling for artists

 In 1999 I created and hosted a television program Creativity & Consciousness where I interviewed artists about the creative process.
 We explored the inner landscape, the interior psychology, the mindset that affects creativity and the psychological and mental blocks that stop artists from creating their deepest work.

-Nancy is featured in the New York Observer (Should Artists Fear Therapy?) about my work counseling artists, as well a in The Registrar of the Royal College of Psychiatrists (The Artist and Psychiatrist: Interview with Dr. Nancy Hillis) and the Stanford magazine Bench & Bedside (Art and Soul: Medicine Meets Creative Expression).
+Nancy is featured in the New York Observer (Should Artists Fear Therapy?) about my work counseling artists, as well as in The Registrar of the Royal College of Psychiatrists (The Artist and Psychiatrist: Interview with Dr. Nancy Hillis) and the Stanford magazine Bench & Bedside (Art and Soul: Medicine Meets Creative Expression).